dpetrovics/web-app-starter/src/leiningen/new/web_app_starter/README.md

 LOCAL_COUCH =  (used in couchdb.clj)
 NOIR_PORT = defaults to 8080
 3. lein swank, go to couchdb.clj, run (setup-couchdb dbname :remote) ;;or :local
-4. still in couchdb.clj, run (setup-views)
+4. still in couchdb.clj, run (setup-views)**
+5. in mailer.clj fix the send-email! fn with your email credentials

+refactor if necessary, esp login.clj
+BOOTSTRAP ALERT, other JS?

 VIEWS: